me-cfs/me-cfs.github.io/drafts/saphir-whorf-me.md

 PEM is not a “subjective” worsening of symptoms.
 PEM is an objective worsening of the entire illness, including symptoms, and functional baseline (capacity for triggering more PEM.)
 Sometimes it does not go away and leads to a permanent worsening of the condition.

 We need this paradigm shift in the literature.
 Without it PEM is dismissed as subjective “complaints” about symptoms post-exertion.
 This has been done for decades to support exercise therapy, and is now (in 2024!) being pushed by the NIH with “effort preference”.

-i found something i wrote a couple months ago which touches on the ignoring of pem you and i were talinf about:

 I feel like the discourse, the research, and pretty much everything and anything around Long COVID and ME focuses on the “symptoms” and not the functional disability.